rolczynski/Explainable-Sentiment-Analysis/article/article.md

 <br>

-Due to time constraints, we did not want to build a trainable pattern recognizer at first.
+Due to the time constraint, we did not want to research and build a trainable pattern recognizer at first.
-Instead, we decided to start with a pattern recognizer that comes from our observations, the prior knowledge.
+Instead, we decided to start with a pattern recognizer that comes from our observations, prior knowledge.
-The model, the aspect-based sentiment classifier, is based on the transformer architecture [here] wherein self-attention layers hold most parameters, therefore, one might conclude that understanding self-attention layers is a good proxy to understand a model as a whole.
+The model, the aspect-based sentiment classifier, is based on the transformer architecture [here] wherein self-attention layers hold the most parameters.
+Therefore, one might conclude that understanding self-attention layers is a good proxy to understanding a model as a whole.
-Accordingly, there are many articles that manifest how to explain a model decision in simple terms using attentions (internal states of self-attention layers) straightforwardly [here].
+Accordingly, there are many articles [here] that show how to explain a model decision in simple terms, using attention values (internal states of self-attention layers) straightforwardly.
-Inspired by these articles, we also analyze attentions (processing training examples) looking for meaningful insights.
+Inspired by these articles, we have also analyzed attention values (processing training examples) to search for any meaningful insights.
-This exploratory study leads us to form the `BasicPatternRecognizer` (details in an appendix below and implementation [here]).
+This exploratory study has led us to create the `BasicPatternRecognizer` (details in the appendix below and implementation [here]).

 ````python
 import aspect_based_sentiment_analysis as absa